 Like Wave, SlickPie offers its accounting services for free.
-The platform is completely online.
-Once logged in you can generate invoices, compile financial reports, and manage important documents.
+The platform is entirely online.
+Once logged in, you can generate invoices, compile financial reports, and manage important documents.
 As a bonus, SlickPie offers pre-built invoice templates but allows you to craft your own if desired.
 SlickPie also utilizes a bot that can automate data entry tasks.

 SlickPie has a few perks, but it's also a reminder that sometimes you get what you pay for.
 Users report poor customer service and frustration with access.
 SlickPie doesn't offer a mobile app, so you'll need to be in front of your computer to use it.

 Xero lets you go beyond the basics, but only so far.
-Xero's customer service leaves a bit to be desired and its mobile app is extremely limited.
-Xero also breaks expense into its own application, which can prove cumbersome.
+Xero's customer service leaves a bit to be desired, and its mobile app is minimal.
+Xero also breaks expense into its application, which can prove cumbersome.
 Xero sometimes runs slowly and doesn't scale well.
 Your business will likely outgrow Xero as time goes on.